Andu7789/Jobsite/ReadMe.md

 Jobs details Page

 * Breakdown of the selected job
-* Description of the seleced job
+* Description of the selected job
 * Map showing the location of the selected job

 Apply Page